 Arnie joined NPD in 1987 after receiving an MBA in marketing from the University of Michigan.

-As President of NPD’s Food and Beverage Services Practice, Pat Miller manages NPD’s portfolio of food and beverage consumer tracking services, which continually track all aspects of consumer consumption behavior.
-She and her team work with leading food manufacturers and food retailers to provide insights and guidance on a wide range of critical trends in consumer eating behavior, attitudes, and usage motivators.
+As President of NPD’s Food and Beverage Consumption Practice, Diane Tielbur manages NPD’s portfolio of food and beverage consumer tracking services, which continually track all aspects of consumer consumption behavior.
+She and her team partner with leading food manufacturers and food retailers to help them better understand the future of food and beverage consumption by providing insights and guidance on a wide range of critical trends in consumer eating behavior, attitudes, and usage motivators.